dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 I think I’ve been the luckiest person on the planet.
 And I think it was to that that people were responding.
 But I get into arguments with people and a lot of people say, “Oh—!”
 Well, what started the article is, I read a piece that quoted some Silicon Valley guy who says, “Success is never accidental.
 You make your own luck.”
 And I don’t agree.
 I think luck is a real thing and it’s important and it’s inherently unfair, but that’s life.

+<span class='purple'>First-level thinking is simplistic and superficial, and just about everyone can do it (a bad sign for anything involving an attempt at superiority).
+All the first-level thinker needs is an opinion about the future, as in “The outlook for the company is favorable, meaning the stock will go up.”
+Second-level thinking is deep, complex and convoluted.</span>

 Quotes
 ===========================